anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 -   Aggregation: Finally, VADER aggregates the scores for each word in the text to produce an overall sentiment score between -1 (extremely negative) and 1 (extremely positive).

+Named-Entity-Recognition:
+- First, a pre-trained model is loaded from the Hugging Face.
+    Encoder	models such as ALBERT, BERT, DistilBERT, ELECTRA, RoBERTa can be used for NER (also called token-classification).
+    These models are really large.
+I chose DistilBERT for it's faster training while meeting the functionality and objectives of the project.

+- This model is fine tuned with wnut dataset in order to predict product entities.

+- Evaluate the model performance on test dataset based on accuracy (why this metric was chosen is explained in the notebook).

+- Test with a few example comments from reddit.

+- Push the model to Hugging Face hub so it can be used by the streamlit app for inference.

 ## Limitations

 - Lack of context: The VADER algorithm analyzes sentiment based on individual words and phrases, without considering the context in which they are used.
 This can lead to inaccurate results if the sentiment of a word changes depending on its context.